Snap-sec/blog/_posts/2021-01-01-Uber-Breach.md

 - vSphere
 - Financial Dashboards

 To Support his claim the attacker shared several screenshots of UBER's internal environment, including their GDrive, VCenter, sales metrics, Slack, and even their EDR portal.
-Check [This Tweet](https://twitter.com/BillDemirkapi/status/1570602545017683968?s=20&t=dCzHPOq-jOuYBmm9Xe3VYQ) for images.
+Click [Here](https://twitter.com/BillDemirkapi/status/1570602545017683968?s=20&t=dCzHPOq-jOuYBmm9Xe3VYQ) to view images.

 ## What Are Some Good Lessons To Take From This Security Incident